 Hello and welcome!

-We are a mixed four-part choir and our choice of music is as eclectic as the choir itself – we sing everything from pop to classical to jazz, folk and show tunes.
-We also do choreography to a few of our numbers each season, so everyone gets to strut their stuff!
-We perform two main London concerts each year, numerous smaller concerts and we also sing with other choirs around the UK and the world.
+We are a mixed eight-part auditioned choir and feature an eclectic mix of repertoire each season – we sing everything from pop to classical to jazz, folk and show tunes and feature a mix of choreography and staging, all expertly developed by our incredible artistic and choreography teams.
+We perform two main London concerts each year, numerous smaller concerts and sing with other choirs around the UK and the world – although we still find time to perform each year at London Pride on stage in Trafalgar Square.

-We have two seasons a year starting in February and September each year.
+We have two seasons a year starting in February and September.
 You can also hire the choir for smaller events such as weddings, civil partnerships and corporate dinners.
-Check out the hire us section for more details.
+Check out the hire us section for more details and the tickets page for upcoming scheduled concerts and events.

 As a registered charity, we have the following aims: